kermitt2/delft/Readme.md

 > python3 nerTagger.py --dataset-type conll2003 --use-ELMo train_eval

 Some recent works like (Chiu & Nichols, 2016), (Yang and al., 2017).
-(Peters and al., 2017), (Peters and al., 2018) also train with the validation set, leading obviously to a better accuracy (still they compare their scores with scores previously reported trained differently, which is arguably a bit unfair - this aspect is mentioned in (Ma & Hovy, 2016)).
+(Peters and al., 2017) also train with the validation set, leading obviously to a better accuracy (still they compare their scores with scores previously reported trained differently, which is arguably a bit unfair - this aspect is mentioned in (Ma & Hovy, 2016)).
 To train with both train and validation sets, use the parameter `--train-with-validation-set`:

 > python3 nerTagger.py --dataset-type conll2003 --train-with-validation-set train_eval